Cats of Malta: Film screenings

 The world premiere of Cats of Malta took place at The Melbourne Documentary Film Festival, Melbourne, Australia on Monday July, 25th 2022 at Federation Square.

-Cats of Malta had its US premiere at the 13th Chagrin Falls Documentary Film Festival, Chagrin Falls, Ohio, on October 8th 2022.
+Cats of Malta had its US premiere at the 13th Chagrin Falls Documentary Film Festival, Chagrin Falls, Ohio, on October 8, 2022.
 The free film screening was held outdoors at Riverside Park, Chagrin Falls, and was opened by the Mayor Bill Koons, and preceded by a Felines on Parade event where the public attended with their cats.
 Also in attendance were Rescue Village, a humane society in Geauga County, Ohio, that focuses its effort on the Cleveland area's eastern communities.

-On June 1st and 7th 2023 Cats of Malta enjoyed an Asian premiere when the film screened out of competition within the category of 'Dear Our Animal Friends' at the Seoul Eco International Film Festival in Seoul, Korea.
+On June 1 and 7 2023 Cats of Malta enjoyed an Asian premiere when the film screened out of competition within the category of 'Dear Our Animal Friends' at the Seoul Eco International Film Festival in Seoul, Korea.
 There was also an online component to the festival.

-The Cats of Malta PBS premiere was on October 26th 2024.
+The Cats of Malta PBS premiere was on October 26, 2024.
 The films three year PBS broadcast is underwritten by partners Visit Malta USA and has the potential to reach 1.3 million viewers.

 In mid-November 2024,Cats of Malta represented Malta at the European Union Film Festival (EUFF) in Canada, an annual showcase of contemporary European cinema produced in the European Union.
-As part of the festival, Cats of Malta screened live at the Toronto Spadina Theatre at Alliance française, Ottawa Art Gallery and The Cinematheque in Vancouver, followed by being shown online from December 1st-17th 2024.
+As part of the festival, Cats of Malta screened live at the Toronto Spadina Theatre at Alliance française, Ottawa Art Gallery and The Cinematheque in Vancouver, followed by being shown online from December 1–17, 2024.

-Hosted by the it’s founders, the Canadian Film Institute, EUFF 2024 ran from November 15-30 and is presented in partnership with Vancouver (Cinematheque) and Toronto (EU Toronto Film Festival), with the support of the Delegation of the European Union (EU) to Canada.
+Hosted by its founders, the Canadian Film Institute, EUFF 2024 ran from November 15–30 and is presented in partnership with Vancouver (Cinematheque) and Toronto (EU Toronto Film Festival), with the support of the Delegation of the European Union (EU) to Canada.

 On the 5th of December 2024, Cats of Malta was screened to a select audience of 100 people at the Hibiya Library & Museum, Tokyo, Japan.
 After the screening Cats of Malta's director and producer Sarah Jayne Portelli and producer and cinematographer Ivan Malekin, from Nexus Production Group took part in the Q&A section, answering questions from the audience with assistance from a local interpreter.

 The appearance of the filmmakers in Japan was supported by Arts Council Malta and Visit Malta Japan.

 In the audience was First Resident Ambassador of the Republic of Malta to Japan Andre Spiteri and Shingo Endo, representative for the Malta Tourism Authority Japan and Korea.

 This advance screening and all press surrounding the Japanese release was organised and promoted by the film's Japanese distributor Fine Films Japan, as a lead up prior to the official Japanese theatrical release set for January 10th 2025.

-From January 10th 2025, Cats of Malta was shown theatrically across Japan at select cinemas.
+From January 10, 2025, Cats of Malta was shown theatrically across Japan at select cinemas.